lcubestudios/slignshot-api/README.md

 ## How to use the solution

 #### GET
-> Load udio by ID
+> Load audio by ID

 ##### Endpoint:
 `{{ server url }}/trigger.php?id={{ msg id }}`